|

 It

-is true that the newfound permissiveness brought a lot of
+is true that the newfound openness brought a lot of rubbish

-rubbish to the surface.
-Among those who called themselves
+to the surface.
+Among those who called themselves gurus were

-gurus were many impostors and people far removed from real
+many impostors and people far removed from real yoga who were

-yoga who were conning people to make a living.
-Professor Brodov,
+conning people to make a living.
+Professor Brodov, not wanting

-not wanting to be associated with these people in any way,
+to be associated with these people in any way, resigned his

-resigned his chairmanship.
-Despite not holding an official
+chairmanship.
+Despite not holding an official position, Brodov

-so-called "era of hard times," in his twilight years,
+of hard times," in his twilight years, Brodov said that

-parallels to the Indian independence movement.
-He was sure
+to the Indian independence movement.
+He was sure that modern

 At